 Specifics about some of the Heavy Metals that can be tested

 Mercury is a very toxic substance with no known function in human biochemistry.
-Mercury poisoning is associated with tremors, gingivitis, minor psychological changes, spontaneous abortion and congenital malformation.
-Monomethylmercury causes brain and central nervous system damage and also abortion, congenital malformation and developmental changes in children.
+Mercury poisoning is associated with tremors, gingivitis, minor psychological changes, spontaneous abortion, and congenital malformation.
+Monomethyl mercury causes brain and central nervous system damage and also abortion, congenital malformation, and developmental changes in children.
 Mercury is a global pollutant emitted from the degassing of the earth’s crust and emissions from volcanoes and evaporation from natural bodies of water.
 Mining of the metal leads to discharges into the atmosphere which lasts about a year.
-Mercury accumulation in fish are considered to be toxic as well and people are advised not to eat certain types of fish on a regular basis.
+Mercury accumulation in fish is considered to be toxic as well and people are advised not to eat certain types of fish on a regular basis.

 Here at Renewed Vitality, when it is indicated, we use Heavy Metals Testing and this is something you can discuss with your practitioner at your appointment.
 If it is found that you have high levels of any of these toxic heavy metals, we have a detox protocol that you can follow that utilizes a detoxification agent, to rid your body of much of these toxic heavy metals.